What is a plot in Literature, Drama, Short story, film

 According to E.M Forster, a plot is a relationship between cause and effect event in a story.
 E.M Forster perceives “The king died and then the queen died” as a story while “the king died and then the queen died of grief” as a plot.

 Plot Definition by Aristotle

-Aristotle is his “Poetics” which is the greatest of all surviving work on dramatic theory considers “plot” and an essential ingredient in Drama, infact it is more important that character and places.
-According to Aristotle a plot is composed of a beginning, middle and an end and each action or event is closely related to one another.
-Aristotle perceives plot as a instrument to arouse emotions in the audience.
+Aristotle in his “Poetics” which is the greatest of all surviving work on dramatic theory considers “plot” and an essential ingredient in Drama, in fact, it is more important than character and places.
+According to Aristotle, a plot is composed of a beginning, middle and an end and each action or event are closely related to one another.
+Aristotle perceives plot as an instrument to arouse emotions in the audience.

 Plot Definition by Gustav Freytag

 Based on Aristotle’s “theory of tragedy” a German writer, Gustav Freytag, divided drama in five different parts, which is now known as “Gustav’s Pyramid”.
 Gustav’s Pyramid consists of exposition, rising action, climax, falling action, and denouement.

 Exposition deals with the introduction of main characters in the drama or film.
 It deals with their personalities, characters, ambitions, goals.
 Characters reveal themselves by their dialogues, and the audience gets to know who is who, and what one is up to.